 - Blue Ridge Yoga is an adult oriented atmosphere; therefore we do not allow children under the age of 14 years into the studio.
 Children under the age of 18 must be accompanied by a parent at all times.
 Please contact the BRY for further information.

 - Students under 18 must have an adult accompany them to the studio for their first class and are admitted at the discretion of Blue Ridge Yoga.

-- All class passes and memberships are not transferable, non-refundable and cannot be frozen.
+- All class passes and memberships are not transferable and non-refundable.
 Please respect our policies.
 We accept cash, Visa, MasterCard, Discover and Checks.
 We cannot accept credit purchases for under $10.